 Deployment Tools Foundation joins the WiX toolset.

-Back in early 2003, I was learning C# by rewriting WiX v1, which was tens of thousands of lines of VBScript, to create WiX v2.
-At the same time, Jason Ginchereau was experimenting with C# to create a managed library to interface with the Windows Installer API.
-I didn't know about Jason's work at the time so we created a very limited interop layer in WiX to communicate with the Windows Installer APIs.
+I didn’t know about Jason’s work at the time so we created a very limited interop layer in WiX to communicate with the Windows Installer APIs.
 Jason, on the other hand, worked until he had covered every aspect of managed code interop with the Windows Installer API plus support for reading/writing Cabinet and Zip files.
 He named the result the Deployment Tools Foundation (DTF):

 Deployment Tools Foundation is a rich set of .NET class libraries and related resources that together bring the Windows deployment platform technologies into the .NET world.
 It is designed to greatly simplify deployment-related development tasks while still exposing the complete functionality of the underlying technology.